satyam-mishra-07/satyam-mishra-07/README.md

 # 💫 About Me:
-I’m a systems-oriented software engineer with a strong focus on backend, full-stack development, and GenAI workflows.
+I’m a software engineer with a strong focus on backend, full-stack development, and GenAI workflows.
 I’ve built production-ready applications using Python, Node.js, MERN, Docker, and AWS, and enjoy designing APIs, automating systems, and solving real engineering problems.<br><br>I’ve worked on SaaS products, cloud integrations, and GenAI projects involving embeddings, LLMs, and early agentic AI patterns for task automation and decision support.
 I care about clean architecture, scalability, and building systems that actually hold up in the real world.

 ## 🌐 Socials: